ofiwg/libfabric/prov/efa/docs/pkt-processing.md

 ### Dealing with receiver not ready errors (RNR)

-Note: this functionality is currently turned off.
-We configure the device to do infinite retries as there are known bugs in the queuing/RNR logic that need to be resolved first.

 Finally, the EFA device may write an error completion for RNR, meaning there is no receive buffer available for the device to place the payload.
 This can happen when the application is not posting receive buffers fast enough, but for